Open-Tile-IR/otir-spec/README.md

 *   `rfc/`: Request for Comments documents for proposed changes.
 *   `examples/`: (Planned) Example OTIR snippets demonstrating common kernels (GEMM, LayerNorm, FlashAttention).

-## Community & Governance

-OTIR is an open project governed by the community.
-We welcome participation from hardware vendors, compiler engineers, and framework developers.

-*   **Discussion:** Please use GitHub Issues for specification discussions.
-*   **Chat:** [Link to Discord/Slack/Matrix if you have one]

 ## License

 This project is licensed under the **Apache License 2.0** with LLVM Exceptions.
 See [LICENSE](LICENSE) for details.